You know those times when you see a person and instantly know that you know them, even though your mind can’t place them…

 ♦ It is impossible to please everyone all the time, so I might as well choose to be on MY path (with peaceful respect for others).

-♦ No matter what path I choose there were be ups and downs.
+♦ No matter what path I choose there will be ups and downs.
 I might as well live the ones on mine.

 ♦ In an effort to force me into compliance, some individuals will use threats, humiliation, shame, compliments, gifts or bribes.
 The more I hold fast to my Inner Knowing the more vigorous (sometimes abusive) their tactics.

-♦ Strong objection is sometimes masking a grain of wisdom.
+♦ Strong objection (resistance if you prefer) is sometimes masking a grain of wisdom.
 It is up to me to gently peel away the layers to reveal the priceless gem that was begging and wanting to be communicated.

 ♦ The path indicated is often the path less traveled, never before traveled or the one I would prefer not to walk.
 If I am clear inside (NO agenda) and the direction is deeply “right”, then I know the path will offer me more than it may be asking of me.